78th Air Base Wing: Air Defense Command

+84th Fighter-Interceptor Squadron F-89 (Note: Aircraft is Northrop F-89C-5-NO Scorpion 50-746 preparing for takeoff on a training mission.
+Stationed at Hamilton AFB, 1952.)

 On 24 September 1948 the 78th Fighter Wing was established at Hamilton Air Force Base, California by the Hobson Plan, with the 78th Fighter Group becoming a component of the wing, controlling its flying resources.

 It was redesignated the 78th Fighter-Interceptor Wing in January 1950 as part of Air Defense Command.
 The group's squadrons (82d, 83d, 84th FIS) flew numerous interceptors for West Coast air defense.
 Inactivated on 6 February 1952 as part of a reorganization of ADC, its operational element was replaced by the 4702d Defense Wing.
 Its support elements were replaced at Hamilton by the 566th Air Base Group the same day.
 This group was redesignated the 566th Air Defense Group and assumed operational responsibilities at Hamilton on 16 February 1953.
 On 18 August 1955, the 566th Air Defense Group was replaced by a former element of the wing, the 78th Fighter Group (Air Defense).